5 Types Of Residential Contractors to know Before Scheduling For Your Reno Project

 - Restoration Contractors

-Restoration and remodeling are two different services but often used interchangeably by those who seem not to understand the difference.
+Restoration and remodeling are two different services but are often used interchangeably by those who seem not to understand the difference.
 Typically, restoration contractors come in handy when wind damage, fire damage, or water damage has occurred in your home.
 They have extensive knowledge of working with insurance companies to restore your home to its initial condition.

 Unlike a remodeling contractor, a restoration contractor doesn't upgrade your home.
 But, they focus on restoring your home to its initial conditions before the damage.